A Survey of Continual Reinforcement Learning: Biography Section

 Direct modeling explicitly learns the dynamics of the environment (\eg the transition function) based on observed state-action pairs.
 These methods aim to capture the underlying structure of the environment, allowing the agent to predict future states and adapt its behavior accordingly.
 By maintaining an explicit model of the environment, direct modeling approaches are well-suited for tasks requiring long-term planning and reasoning in changing conditions.

-A common theme among direct modeling methods is the use of mixture models and probabilistic frameworks to address the challenges of catastrophic forgetting and task adaptation.
-Some approaches, including \textit{Meta-learning for Online Learning} (MOLe) \cite{nagabandi2018deep} and \textit{LifeLong Incremental Reinforcement Learning} (LLIRL) \cite{wang2022lifelong}, leverage the \textit{Chinese Restaurant Process} (CRP) to dynamically instantiate new models as the environment changes.
-These methods maintain a library of dynamics models $\{d_{\eta_t}^{(l)}\}_{l=1}^L$, where each model $f_{\eta_t}^{(l)}$ represents a specific task or environment configuration.
-The assignment of a new observation $(s_t, a_t, s_{t+1}) $ to one of the models is governed by a probabilistic prior.
-For example, the CRP prior can be expressed as:
+Direct modeling often uses mixture models and probabilistic frameworks to manage forgetting and task adaptation.
+Approaches like \textit{Meta-learning for Online Learning} (MOLe) \cite{nagabandi2018deep} and \textit{LifeLong Incremental Reinforcement Learning} (LLIRL) \cite{wang2022lifelong} employ the \textit{Chinese Restaurant Process} (CRP) to dynamically expand a library of dynamics models $\{d_{\eta_t}^{(l)}\}_{l=1}^L$.
+Assigning a new observation $(s_t, a_t, s_{t+1})$ to a model is dictated by a probabilistic prior, such as the CRP:

-where $x$ is the assignment of the current observation to a model, $n^{(l)}$ is the number of observations assigned to model $l$, and $\zeta$ is a concentration parameter controlling the likelihood of creating a new model.
-By employing a probabilistic mixture, such as an infinite mixture of Gaussian processes \cite{xu2020task}, they can efficiently manage task shifts by either reusing existing models for familiar dynamics or creating new ones for unseen transitions.
-This approach ensures that the agent retains knowledge of past dynamics while remaining flexible to adapt to new ones.

-Recent advancements have extended the direct modeling paradigm to improve scalability and efficiency.
-For example, \textit{Continual Reinforcement Learning via Hypernetworks} (HyperCRL) \cite{huang2021continual} employs task-conditional hypernetworks to generate task-specific dynamics models without increasing model capacity.
-Formally, the input of the hyper network $\mathcal{H}_{\Theta_k}$ is a task embedding $e_k$ and the output is the parameters of the dynamics model $\eta_k$:

-where $\mathcal{H}_{\Theta_k}$ is the hyper network parameterized by $\Theta_k$.
-By using a fixed-capacity hypernetwork, HyperCRL avoids the linear growth in model complexity typically associated with maintaining multiple models, while a regularization term ensures that the hypernetwork retains predictive accuracy across tasks.
-Similarly, Losse-FTL \cite{liu2024locality} introduces locality-sensitive sparse encoding to enhance the efficiency of direct modeling.
-By using sparse nonlinear features and a \textit{Follow-The-Leader} (FTL) objective, Losse-FTL achieves incremental updates without catastrophic forgetting, making it particularly suitable for high-dimensional environments.
+where $x_t$ assigns the observation, $n^{(l)}$ denotes counts for model $l$, and $\zeta$ scales new model creation.
+Leveraging probabilistic mixtures (e.g., infinite Gaussian processes \cite{xu2020task}) allows agents to efficiently reuse familiar models or create new ones for unseen shifts.